-The following graph compares the change in the cumulative total shareholder return on the Common Shares of Reko with the cumulative return of the S&P TSX Composite Index during the period July 31, 2006 to July 31, 2011 on the assumption that the shareholder had purchased Common Shares having a value of \$100.00 on July 31, 2006.
+The following graph compares the change in the cumulative total shareholder return on the Common Shares of Reko with the cumulative return of the S&P TSX Composite Index during the period July 31, 2008 to July 31, 2013 on the assumption that the shareholder had purchased Common Shares having a value of \$100.00 on July 31, 2008.

-CUMULATIVE TOTAL RETURN ON INVESTMENT OF C\$100 AT JULY 31, 2006 THROUGH JULY 31, 2011
+CUMULATIVE TOTAL RETURN ON INVESTMENT OF C\$100 AT JULY 31, 2008 THROUGH JULY 31, 2013

-In general terms, total executive compensation, excluding termination and severance payments, paid to our Named Executive Officers, has declined over this past year.
+In general terms, total executive compensation, excluding termination and severance payments, paid to our Named Executive Officers, increased over the past year.
 As previously discussed, our compensation structure is focused on a fixed annual wage compensated minorly by a variable component.
-The change in this variable component over the past 5 years is reflective of the performance graph above.
+The change in this variable component over the past year is reflective of the performance graph above.